Mincheol2/VAAE/Vanila_VAE/README.md

 ## Usage

-- For our experiment, you change the below three arguments.
+- For our experiments, you just change the below four arguments.

 --alpha : Parameter for alpha-divergence.
 (Default = 1.0)